Sword3iron/OuterAlertApp_FinalProject/README.md

 12. Open up your IDE (Visual Studio Code, Atom), and open the 'OuterAlertApp_FinalProject' as workspace.
 13. Open up terminal and type 'cd..' to your folder location
 14. type 'npm install' to start install libraries used in the project.
-15. Then, depend on you server, you might want to make modification to make the project work:
+15. Then, depend on you server, you might want to make modification to make the project work:<br>
     <u>IP ADDRESS</u>
     - For some page in 'screen' folder, look at the URL link of this: "http://192.168.1.116/outeralert/{phpFileName}/"
     - change the IP address router '192.168.1.116' to your current IP address.
-    - type 'ipconfig' to know your router.
+    - type 'ipconfig' to know your router. <br>
     <u>PORT NUMBER</u>
     - Go to 'Database.db' on your 'outeralert' folder from 'htdocs' (XAMPP)
     - Depend on your configuration, you might want to change the port number ('localhost:3307').